-Dementia Awareness Formative Research
+Dementia Awareness Design Research

-This page describes the first phase of the project, during which I developed an initial prototype, using Framer, based on existing literature and guidelines for older adults, including the Web Content Accessibility Guidelines.
-The key feature of the prototype is having the ability to switch between a linear and matrix website structure.
-This prototype was then brought to a focus group of older adults for feedback.
-Based on the results of the focus group, changes were made to the prototype, which was then evaluated during the second phase of the project.
+This case study describes the first phase of the project, during which I developed an initial prototype, using Framer, based on existing literature and guidelines for older adults.
+The key feature of the prototype is having the ability to switch between a linear and matrix website structure.Based on the results of a focus group, changes were made to the prototype, which was then evaluated during the second phase of the project.

 Tools

-Figma
+• Figma

-Framer
+• Framer

-Zoom
+• Zoom

 Initial Design